wellcomecollection/storage-service/scripts/migrations/2020-10-miro-migration/README.md

 Kibana will be available at http://localhost:5601 to explore the data.

+It's intended that commands will be run in the following order:

+- `create-decisions-index`: Build an Elasticsearch index of locations from S3, along with a reference for where that asset was stored after miro decommisioning.
+- `create-chunks-index`: Build an Elasticsearch index of "chunks" indicating which files should be in which transfer package.
+= `transfer-package-chunks`: Create and upload transfer packages to Archivematica, recording progress in the chunks index.

 ## Developing

 You can modify the `docker-compose.yml` to run any command you wish on the migration container.